tabebill/currency-converter/README.md

 # Currency Converter

 Welcome to the Currency Converter web application!
-This project allows you to easily convert between different currencies, check exchange rates, and explore global currencies
+This project allows you to easily convert between different currencies, check exchange rates, and explore global currencies.

 ![App Screenshot](./screenshot.png)